GlPortal/environment/README.md

 # GlPortal Development Environment
-Invoke in a zsh like
+Invoke in a zsh or compatible like
 ```
 source init
 ```